aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On June 25, 2015, we released a bugfix on AIMMS PRO 2.3 (build 2.3.1.108).
+                  On June 25, 2015, we released a bug fix on AIMMS PRO 2.3 (build 2.3.1.108).
 The following improvements have been made in this release: